TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 ## TLS Options

-The Things Stack serves several endpoints using TLS.
+{{% tts %}} serves several endpoints using TLS.
 TLS certificates can come from different sources.

 - `tls.source`: Source of the TLS certificate (file, acme, key-vault)